-- Studio Art Majors must take the required Junior Seminar (ArtS 319) in the Fall semester of their junior year unless they are planning to study abroad for a full year; or unless they have permission of the chair of the department, in that case, they may take the required class in their senior year.
+- Studio Art students must take Junior Seminar (ArtS 319) in the fall semester of their junior year unless they are planning to study abroad for a full year; in that case, they may take the required class in their senior year.

-- History and Practice students must include their Study Abroad plans in their application to the major and discuss them with their advisor.
+- History and Studio students must include their study abroad plans in their application to the major and discuss them with their advisor.

 Study Abroad Credit

-Note that Credit for study abroad courses toward the Major in Art Studio is not automatic.
-A portfolio of completed work, or documentation (such as photographs) of the work if the original work is not portable, must be submitted to art studio faculty upon return from study abroad.
-(The student should consult the Art Studio advisor to determine which Art Studio faculty will assess the portfolio).
-The work submitted from a study abroad course must be deemed roughly equivalent in quantity and quality to course work at the College in order for a study abroad course to count towards the Art Studio Major.
+Note: Credit for study abroad courses toward the Studio Art major is not automatic.
+A portfolio of completed work or documentation of the work, if the original work is not portable, must be submitted to Studio Art faculty upon return from study abroad.
+(The student should consult their advisor to determine which Studio Art faculty will assess the portfolio.)
+The work submitted from a study abroad course must be deemed equivalent in quantity and quality to course work at the College in order for a study abroad course to count towards the major.